 - 15) CUPE will strengthen our locals and increase member engagement through our health and safety program. - 16) CUPE will kick-start renewed attention to health and safety at work by: - a) Declaring 2016 as "The year of health and safety". - b) Responding to members' increasing concern about addressing violence in the workplace, violence at home and the hazards of working alone. - c) Ensuring our health and safety work addresses the particular situations of precarious and vulnerable members who cannot easily speak up for their own protection.
-We will push for Labour Ministries to pursue prosecutions of CEOs and Boards of Directors where they have failed to protect workers from violence.

-Political Action

-Build social movements
+Political Action Build social movements

 - 17) In working for the collective interests we share with many other people, we work most effectively with those who share our values and those who use the services we deliver.
 Our social unionism is reflected in our work with the Council of Canadians, the Canadian Health Coalition, provincial health coalitions, Droit à l'énergie, as well as many environmental and student groups, to name just a very few.
 CUPE works with and/or provides financial support to 100 different activist organizations. - 18) We will continue to build, work in and lead coalitions in the campaigns described here and in response to new threats.
 These include campaigns for public services where our members work; campaigns for the rights of our members and their families and communities; and campaigns for working people who don't have union protection.
 CUPE will continue to fight against international trade agreements such as CETA, TPP and TISA.
-Through all of these efforts, our union is stronger. - 19) Conservatives and the broader right wing have done everything they can to eradicate the social movements that oppose them the women's movement; movements for rights for migrants and immigrants; the lesbian, gay, bisexual and transgender movement; the workers of colour movement; the environmental movement; and the student movement.
+Through all of these efforts, our union is stronger.

+- 19) Conservatives and the broader right wing have done everything they can to eradicate the social movements that oppose them - the women's movement; movements for rights for migrants and immigrants; the lesbian, gay, bisexual and transgender movement; the workers of colour movement; the environmental movement; and the student movement.
 The union movement has to be a counter-force and sustain those movements by using our greatest strength, our members.
 CUPE will: - a) Step up our advocacy for funding for social groups, so they can be sustained (including calling for cuts to be reversed). - b) Support our members in their work in social movements and encourage more of our members to be part of social movements. - c) Encourage local unions to motivate and support members in this work at the workplace and at union events. - d) Communicate with our members about our work with social movements more effectively, by broadening our electronic contacts lists and using them for this work.

-Putting forward workers' interests to electoral politics
+Assert workers' interests in the NDP and in electoral politics